5 Legal Things To Remember Before Becoming A Dog Walker

 It may be least exciting of these aspects, but getting full public liability insurance for dog walkers is important.
 Having cover in place will protect you if a client’s dog is injured, lost or attacks another dog or person.
 If you are blamed for any of these instances, you risk facing legal action from the third party.
 The costs associated with compensation claims can soon rack up into the thousands of pounds.

-With insurance in place, you can cover yourself and your business for such claims.
+With pet business insurance in place, you can cover yourself and your business for such claims.
 Some insurance providers will also cover you for handling your clients keys as well as damage to your business equipment.

 Get the best dog walker insurance